ruby-hyperloop/ruby-hyperloop.io/source/tutorials/file_uploader.html.md

 ## Image Uploader using HTML5 FileReader

-A brief tutorial uses a combination of Hyperloop native and JavaScript code to implement an image uploader with preview.
+This brief tutorial uses a combination of Hyperloop native and JavaScript code to implement an image uploader with preview.

 The steps involved are: